-The following are examples of typical settings along with short descriptions of each Architect Model 700 Speaker Optimizer control.
+Here are examples of typical settings for the Architect Models 735 & 760 Speaker Optimizer controls.
+These controls are discussed on page 12.
 Naturally, the results of adjustments will vary depending on the acoustic environment, type of speaker and sound sources you are using, but this is a good starting point.